dhirubhaikulkarni/React-Notes/ReactTheory (2).md

 1) What is dependency injection
 2) What is CURL
 3) What is different between call back function and promises
-4) Why we can no use html,text in node?
+4) Why we can not use html,text in node?
 5) What are the different types of API in node js
 6) States of promises.

+  - Differnt Data types in mongoDB
+    - Array
+    - Bson
+    - int32
+    - int64
+    - string
+    - undefined
+    - null
+    - boolean

   - this keyword:-
     - In JavaScript, the this keyword refers to an object.
     - In an object method, this refers to the object.